yarl/vicuna/README.md

 For manual, take a look at [project wiki](https://github.com/yarl/vicuna/wiki) and [website](https://yarl.github.io/vicuna).

 ## Build and Run
 Program is being written using any IDE (NetBeans preferred) you want and [Gradle](https://gradle.org/) is used for building.
+Minimal version is Java 11.
 In order to download and build source code, do following:

 ```
 git clone https://github.com/yarl/vicuna.git